-Trump touts 'blue collar boom' in speech to global elite
+Trump touts 'blue-collar boom' in speech to global elite

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-As part of the deal, China will buy an additional $200 billion of U.S. goods over the next two years, in addition to implementing new protections for intellectual property, stopping forced technology transfers, opening up its financial sector and refraining from manipulation of its currency.
+As part of the pact, China will buy an additional $200 billion of U.S. goods over the next two years, in addition to implementing new protections for intellectual property, stopping forced technology transfers, opening up its financial sector and refraining from manipulation of its currency.

-In return, the U.S. scaled back its tariffs, but did not remove them completely.
+In return, the U.S. scaled back some of the tariffs it has imposed on hundreds of billions of dollars in Chinese imports, but did not remove them completely.

 The U.S. relationship with China has "never been better," Trump said, adding that China's buys could be closer to $300 billion by the time it's all said and done.